 One thing that’s special about maritime pine bark is that its antioxidants are particularly adept at crossing the blood brain barrier.
 On top of that, substances in maritime pine bark are known to promote blood flow in the brain.
 So if you are looking to protect your brain from potential damage – for example, while trying to mimic the effects of Adderall – then adding in some maritime pine bark is a good idea!

 Useful for: Promoting brain cell health

-What is the closest thing to Adderall available OTC?
+What is the closest thing to Adderall over the counter?

-As we said at the beginning of this article, there is no such thing as natural Adderall, over-the-counter Adderall, or an Adderall substitute.
+As we said at the beginning of this article, there is no such thing as natural Adderall, over the counter Adderall, or a legal stimulant that works like Adderall.

 Adderall is Adderall.

 It is an extremely powerful drug designed to treat severe cases of ADHD.
 It is a group of amphetamine sales not supposed to be used outside of close medical supervision, with frequent dosage adjustments and health check-ups.